Orania: Internal and external threats

 Initially the presence of residents with politically extreme views hampered early attempts to gain broader acceptance for the community.
 Afrikaner Weerstandsbeweging (AWB) members made up a sizable minority of the population.
 In July 1991, one resident publicly threatened to resort to terrorism unless Orania was granted independence.
 By 1993, people with similarly militant views had reportedly been removed from the community.

 In December 2000, the provincial government ordered the dissolution of Orania's town council and its absorption into a new municipality along with neighbouring towns.
 Oranians lodged an application with the Northern Cape Division, which found that negotiations between the residents of Orania and the government for a compromise on Orania's municipal status should take place; until such an agreement can be reached, the status quo would remain.

 In May 2005, a dispute arose with a faction of residents who claimed the town was being run like a 'mafia', with a number of lawsuits being filed as part of the dispute.
 A raid on the town's radio station in November 2005 was linked to a tip-off received from internal dissenters; they ultimately left the community.

 In November 2005, around 20 coloured families who lived in Kleingeluk before 1991 lodged a land claim with the government for around 483 ha of land within Orania.
 It was settled in December 2006 when the South African government agreed to pay the claimants R2.9 million in compensation.

+In May 2026, the Special Investigating Unit (SIU) of the South African Government concluded that there were no irregularities in the 2006 Orania land claim settlement.
+This was part of a routine audit into settled land claims.

 Some black people from neighbouring communities feel that they are not welcome to visit the town, to buy in local shops or to use petrol stations.